 This is called the tender zone, as there isn't much muscle on this area of his neck.
 With the collar in this position, you will have better control over your dog than if the collar was hanging down low on his neck (where a dog has the most muscle!).

-The photo to the left shows my dog, Justice, wearing a martingale collar properly.
-Keep in mind, a properly fitted collar will slide down your dog's neck - this is normal...
+The photo above shows my dog, Justice, wearing a martingale collar properly.
+Keep in mind, a properly fitted collar will slide down your dog's neck while training - this is normal...

 You'll have to gently pull it back up every few minutes while training to keep it up high!